Aura Messaging Protocol (AMP)

 10.2 Reduce-Before-Send Rule

 Before sending a message, a device must merge the latest journal facts.
-It must reduce the channel state to get the current epoch and generation.
+It must reduce the channel state to get the stable epoch, live successor, and generation.
 It must verify that the generation is within the valid window.
 Only then can it derive the message key and encrypt.

 10.3 Send Procedure

 Before sending, a device merges new facts and reduces channel state.
 It asserts that the current generation is within the valid generation set.
-It asserts the channel epoch is current.
+It chooses the stable epoch unless reduction exposes exactly one A2Live or A3Finalized successor.

-If the spacing rule is satisfied and no bump is pending, the device proposes a new bump.
+If the spacing rule is satisfied and no transition is live, the device may propose a new transition.
+The proposal is not send authority.
 The device derives the message key using a KDF with the channel base key, generation, and direction.

 The device creates an AmpHeader, encrypts the payload with AEAD using the message key and header as additional data, and performs the guard chain.
 Guard evaluation runs over a prepared GuardSnapshot and emits EffectCommand items for async interpretation.
 The device then advances the local ratchet generation.